The scale of the crisis

 Audits government program management and value for money.
 Has previously reviewed OAP (2013, 2015).
 An updated AG audit has been called for by advocacy groups.

-Has found systemic barriers to autism services constitute disability discrimination.
+Has stated that systemic barriers to autism services raise serious concerns under the Human Rights Code (OHRC, 2018 disability policy position).
 Can receive inquiries and initiate investigations.

 Accountability is not an apology.
 It is corrective action.
-Ontario autism families and advocacy organizations have consistently defined what accountability looks like:
+Ontario autism families and advocacy organizations have consistently defined what accountability looks like, anchored to the FAO-identified $1.35B funding level. gov

-This page exists to reject that strategy.
-It names who holds what authority, documents their record, and provides direct contact information so that parents, journalists, MPP staff, and advocacy organizations can reach the right person with the right evidence.
+This page provides clarity.
+It documents who holds what authority over the Ontario Autism Program, their public record, and direct contact information so that parents, journalists, MPP staff, and advocacy organizations can reach the right person with the right evidence.

-All data on this page is drawn from government sources, FAO reports, and Freedom of Information responses.
+All data on this page is drawn from government sources gov, FAO reports, and Freedom of Information responses foi.
 It is updated as new information becomes available.
 If you have corrections or updates — including current cabinet assignment changes — contact us.

 Verified Facts